LFDM/redux-state-keys/README.md

 # Redux State Keys

 This library tries to deal with the problem of writing a lot of repetitive boilerplate code, when you are trying to deal with several instances of a same type.

 This is a common pattern which typically arises in a lot of places in your application: You want to save whether a modal is open or not, you want to modify a User which is stored in a Map<Id, User>, save several error states etc.

-For a high level overview on this topic check out [Robin Wieruch's blog post about state keys](http://www.robinwieruch.de/redux-state-keys/).A simple example is to store loading states in your application.
+For a high level overview on this topic check out [Robin Wieruch's blog post about state keys](http://www.robinwieruch.de/redux-state-keys/).

 ## Example